 The weight loss thing is for you and your scale to work out.
 Organizing?
 Well, that can begin today.
 A little bit done here and there will keep molehills from growing into mountains of stuff that you will have to plow through later.

-You may have resolved to take on this fall season with gusto but, in all practicality, how do you get it all done?
-First, you need to believe in the value of a clutter-free home.
+But first, you must believe.
+You must believe in the value of a clutter-free home.
 Let’s take a moment to discuss the “whys”.

 1. You’ll be able to find your stuff!
 How many times have you had to go out and buy an item that you know you already own?
 You can’t lay your hands on it, though, so to save time you buy another one!
 “Someday it’ll turn up!” you say.

 2. Keeping the house clean is easier.
-You can dust, mop and vacuum with ease when there aren’t piles of things to clean around.
-Putting possessions away is quicker, now, as well.
+You can dust, mop and vacuum with ease when there aren't piles of things to clean around.
+Putting your possessions away will be quicker, now, as well.
 No more struggling with overstuffed drawers and unmanageable closets!

 3. It looks, and feels, so nice!
 Whether it is for your own pleasure, or the joy of being ready for drop-in-company at a moment’s notice, it is great to live in neat, beautiful surroundings.
 Everything is in its place.
 You can even do some decorating, if you want to, or take up that hobby you never had time for.

 But we just said that we’ve now entered a very busy season.
 How do you declutter when you don’t have time?
 Answer: you do a little bit each day.
 That’s the key.
 Don’t write a day off just because you can’t devote hours to the task.
 You can do something today.
 Five minutes invested on a daily basis can accomplish much.
-Fifteen minutes daily can move mountains!
+Fifteen minutes daily works wonders!